 We don’t want to stand out and be judged, so we change who we are.

 My husband Vance and I were watching a show about social conformity a few years ago.
 In the live scene, with a hidden camera, a girl comes into a waiting room and sits down.
 All of a sudden everyone stands up (actors) when they hear a beep.
 The young lady looks around confused.
 Then they all sit down when they hear another beep.
 She watches them do this for a few minutes.
-She asks why they are standing?
+Then she asks why they are standing?
 But no one knows why – they just DO.
 After a few minutes, she joins in and gets up when she hears the beep.
 Eventually, none of the original people are in the room, but she is still standing when she hears the noise.

 She has no clue why she’s standing, but she does it anyway.